Anise seeds - Pimpinella anisum - Indian spice

 Anise Seeds (Pimpinella anisum)

-• Sweet, aromatic flavor with a hint of licorice
+• Sweet, aromatic taste with licorice-like notes

 What Are Anise Seeds?

-Botanical Features of Anise
+Botanical Features

 Related Products